-we now point out how DM might reason within the constraints of the axioms:
+To underline the appeal of the Nash product as a descriptive representation of fairness, we now point out how DM might reason within the constraints of the axioms.
 We justified the Pareto criterion, $F_2$ , as a plausible axiom for the fairness ranking.
-As argued above, concern for fairness requires the acknowledgment of some form of interpersonal comparability of preferences' intensity.
+As argued above, concern for fairness requires the acknowledgment of some form of interpersonal comparability of the intensity of preferences.
 If utilities were known cardinally, symmetry in terms of utility payoffs is the other criterion we would expect the ranking to satisfy.
-In our context, this implies independence of the role people play, dictator or recipient.
+In our context, this implies independence of the role a person plays, dictator or recipient.
 However, utilities are inherently ordinal, rendering such a comparison infeasible.
-At best we can, if we assume people to have cardinal utilities that reflect their attitudes toward risk, determine marginal utilities up to scaling.
-Mariotti (1997), for example, considers a context in which "interpersonal comparisons of utility are meaningful; that is, there exists an (unknown) rescaling of each person's utility which makes utilities interpersonally comparable."
-At the same time, however, "interpersonal comparisons of utility are not feasible."
+At best, if we assume people to have cardinal utilities that reflect their attitudes toward risk, we can determine marginal utilities up to scaling.
+Mariotti (1999), for example, considers a context in which "interpersonal comparisons of utility are meaningful; that is, there exists an (unknown) rescaling of each person's utility which makes utilities interpersonally comparable."
+But at the same time, "interpersonal comparisons of utility are not feasible."
 Assume there is a correct interpersonal utility scaling, but DM cannot determine it.
 Can she guarantee that for this unknown scaling both symmetry and Pareto are satisfied?
 They would have to be satisfied for all potential scalings.
 Mariotti establishes that the NBS is the only criterion with this property.